Extended Warranty Coverage for My Range Rover

 While Land Rover can provide you with coverage as a Range Rover owner as soon as you drive away from the dealership, it won’t last forever.
 Once that happens, you’ll be on the hook for paying for any repairs or breakdowns you might experience.
 For example, according to RepairPal, some potential repairs you can face when owning a Range Rover can include:

-With the Highline protection plan, you can get the same comprehensive coverage as our Supreme protection plan but for select luxury vehicles up to 8 years old and have less than 80,000 miles.
+With the Highline protection plan, you can get the same comprehensive coverage as our Supreme protection plan but for select luxury vehicles up to 8 years old with less than 80,000 miles.
 That includes the Range Rover and all other Land Rover vehicles.

-You can also find coverage for vehicles from automakers such as Audi, BMW, Jaguar, Land Rover, Mercedes-Benz, Porsche and more.
+You can also find vehicle coverage from automakers such as Audi, BMW, Jaguar, Land Rover, Mercedes-Benz, Porsche and more.

 Protect Your Range Rover with Endurance

-Whether your Range Rover is a year old, five years old or if you’ve had it for years, it’s important to make sure you’re covered from the cost of unexpected and expensive auto repair bills after your Land Rover factory warranty has expired.
+Whether your Range Rover is a year old or five, it’s crucial to ensure you’re covered from the cost of unexpected and expensive auto repair bills after your Land Rover factory warranty has expired.
 Even your auto insurance or car repair insurance policies can’t help you cover everything.
 And with Range Rover ranking as one of the lowest when it comes to overall reliability, chances are your Range Rover will need a repair sooner rather than later.

 More like this